developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 * **The device will not automatically reconnect** to a Bluetooth scanner if that scanner is connected while it is using a different auto-selected scanner.
 To re-enable a Bluetooth scanner, connect the scanner and select it in the Profile or re-choose the Auto select option.
 * **Auto-selection and Battery Swap -** If Scanner selection is set to Auto and the RS507 was enabled prior to a battery swap, DataWedge will continue working with that RS507 scanner upon reconnection after the battery is swapped.
 If the RS507 does not reconnect with after the swap, DataCapture will revert to the current default scanner.

+## Use Auto when not supported

+When importing a Profile, this option sets the Scanner Selection to Auto if the scanner type contained in the incoming Profile is not supported on the target device.

 ## Keep Enabled on Suspend
 This mode is supported on Bluetooth and pluggable scanners only, and might result in faster battery drain than would otherwise be expected while in suspend mode.